aparnaa19/SOC/basics/Workbooks.md

 ---

-## Identity Inventory
+## 3. Identity Inventory

-Identity inventory systems provide visibility into organizational users, accounts, and access privileges.
+- has data or information about organizational users, accounts, and access privileges

 SOC analysts reference identity information to: